SiddharthMundra/siddharthmundra.github.io/README.md

 - Used the insights to contribute to Professor Munyaka’s anti-autistic hate speech detection project

 ### 2. Software Development Intern - Cumulus Systems, Hitachi India
-- Started the development of a program in C to analyze log reports and find errors in the Measure Analyze Recommend Solve tool, a powerful technology platform with a high-
+- Started the development of a program in C to analyze log reports and find errors in the Measure Analyze Recommend Solve tool, a powerful technology platform with a high-performance analytics engine
-  performance analytics engine
 - Regularly met and coordinated with the team for constant feedback and to add additional features

 ### 3. Web Developer Intern - Pivotal Design